-- Create One Summary Journal Entry For All Transactions Prior To The Specified Cut-Off Date. - Create A Summary Journal Entry For Each Month. - Don't Create A Summary removes all transactions before the stated date regardless of status.
+- Create One Summary Journal Entry for All Transactions Prior to the Specified Cut-Off Date. - Create a Summary Journal Entry for Each Month. - Don't Create a Summary.
+This option removes all transactions before the stated date, regardless of status.
 Removed transactions are not replaced with a journal entry.

-When condensing involves inventory, the accounting professional will have these choices:
+When condensing involves inventory, the accounting professional has these choices:

-- Summarize inventory transactions (recommended if goal is to reduce file size). - Keep inventory transaction details.
+- Summarize Inventory Transactions (recommended if the goal is to reduce file size) - Keep Inventory Transaction Details

-As with any process of removing data, a backup should be created first in the event that the process does not provide the expected results.
-There are some limitations when using this tool-namely, current year payroll transactions are not removed.
+As with any process of removing data, you should create a backup first, in case the process does not provide the expected results.
+Some limitations arise when using this tool-namely, current year payroll transactions are not removed.